 As we shall see later, the Euclidean distance is not general enough to support clustering from time series streams; nevertheless, it is still a useful subroutine to speed up our more general measures.
-As generally noted [3][19][30][33], the Euclidean distance is a fast and robust distance measure.

 For both the full time series T and any subsequences derived from it, we are interested in knowing how many bits are necessary to represent it.
 Normally the number of bits depends solely on the data format, which is typically a reflection of some arbitrary choices of hardware and software.
 In contrast, we are interested in knowing the minimum number of bits to exactly represent the data.
-In the general case, this number is not calculable, as it is the Kolmogorov complexity of the time series [22].
+In the general case, this number is not calculable, as it is the Kolmogorov complexity of the time series [19].
 However, there are numerous ways to approximate this, using Huffman coding, Shanon-Fano coding, etc. Because entropy is a lower bound on the average code length from any such encoding, we can use the entropy of the time series as its description length:

-Definition 5: The entropy of a time series T is defined as following.
-For special case when P = 0, $P \log_2 P$ is defined as 0.
+Definition 5: The entropy of a time series T is defined as: